United Nations Educational, Scientific and Cultural Organization (UNESCO)

 Eligibility and Skills Required:

-The internship is open to continuing undergraduate students.
+The internship is open to seniors, cotetms and graduate students.
 All majors are welcome to apply.
-The selected student must complete a Stanford spring quarter 2017 course taught by Dr. Elisabeth Niklasson, a visiting scholar from Stockholm University’s Department of Archaeology and Classical Studies.
+The selected student must complete a Stanford spring quarter 2018 course taught by Dr. Elisabeth Niklasson, a visiting scholar from Stockholm University’s Department of Archaeology and Classical Studies.
 Dr. Niklasson is an expert on European Union international heritage bureaucracy.
 FSI will inform the selected student of the name and course listing of the required class.
-Click here to view the course syllabus.
+Click here to view the 2017 course syllabus.

 - Excellent spoken and written knowledge of one of the two UNESCO working languages: English or French